noah/riddim/README.md

 Update -- 10/19/10
 ---------------------------------------------------------------
-        Most recently, I added flac on-the-fly transcoding to riddi.
+        Most recently, I added flac on-the-fly transcoding to riddim.
         This is in an alpha working state.
 Simultaneously, I realized the code is rather bulky and needs to be rewritten in something else.
 Either that or I need to learn python (:)).
-So, I'm in the process of rewritting riddim in ruby.
+So, I'm in the process of rewriting riddim in ruby.
 The project is called
         reggae:

         http://github.com/noah/reggae